mattkuo/advent-of-code/README.md

 Counting down to Christmas:christmas_tree: the hacker way in Python:snake:.

+Usage: ``python3 DAY_NUM.py [INPUT_FILE]``

+If no input file is specified, the scripts will read from stdin.
+I've included my inputs in the inputs directory as well.

 ## Completion Status ##

 | Day  | Part 1 | Part 2 |